CoryMcCartan/cmc-article/README.md

 # `cmc-article` Quarto Format

 The `cmc-article` format is designed for scholarly articles, especially preprints.
-Its goal is to be lightweight yet customizable, with thoughtful typography and layout.
+Its goal is to be lightweight yet customizable, with thoughtful typography and layout, and to support both TeX and Typst rendering engines.
 Detailed word-counting functionality is also included.

 ## Creating a New Article